 - Students who receive a qualifying score on the online placement exam will be directed to take the departmental exam at the beginning of the semester.

-If you begin the language sequence at Penn with French 110, 120 or 130, you must complete the sequence by passing French 140 at Penn in order to fulfill the language requirement.
+Students who begin the language sequence at Penn with French 0100, 0200, or 0300 must complete the sequence by passing French 0400 at Penn to fulfill the language requirement.

 Once the language sequence is begun at Penn, it cannot be fulfilled by taking course work at another institution without the written permission of the Director of the Language Program.

 If you have completed the language requirement through one of the ways described above, and it is not showing up in your worksheet, please contact the Undergraduate Coordinator to update your record.

 Wharton students (entering in 2017 or later) please find information regarding the language requirement here.